vmware-archive/ruby-client/README-cli.md

 The key for each key-value pair can match any long option show in the command `help`, so you can set, for instance, a default output format, as shown above.

+If an option is defined by a command-line switch, and in the configuration file, the config file will win.